• Skip to primary navigation

 • Everluxe Lip Crayon– Zero waste and simple!

-• Hydrogloss Lipgloss
+• Hydrogloss Lip Oil

-Best Non-Toxic Makeup Brands
+Best Pregnancy Safe Beauty Makeup Brands

-Only two brands avoid talc and all the above mentioned problematic ingredients, AND test their colored cosmetics for heavy metals, AND are willing to disclose information/answer questions about testing and ingredients.
+Only two brands avoid talc and all the above mentioned problematic ingredients, AND test their colored beauty cosmetics for heavy metals, AND are willing to disclose information/answer questions about testing and ingredients.

 • Beautycounter– My go-to makeup brand.
 High-performing, and safe for people and the planet.
 Mostly cream color cosmetics.

-Better Non-Toxic Makeup Brands
+Better Pregnancy Safe Beauty Makeup Brands

 • Blissoma